jingliming/jingliming.github.com/about.md

 Just a brief introduce.

-My name is Jin Yang, a Chinese guy, you could also call me Andy if you like.
+My name is Rimond, a Chinese guy, you could also call me Andy if you like.
 Therefore, if my English sounds somewhat wooden, please realize english is not my native language ^_^"".

 Many blogs were created by synthesizing a lot of different information and tutorials available online, maybe also some books, but I’m not a specialist in many fields.
 I’m just an enthusiast who thinks something is interesting, funny, etc.